storybookjs/react-native/README.md

   }`));
 ```

+> Tip: try creating the helper in another file and import the configured graphiql helper from it

 ## Advanced Setup

 The `setupGraphiQL` function also accepts a fetcher parameter which can be used to change how graphiql gets data.
 If the fetcher parameter is not given, it'll create a fetcher which uses the `fetch` api to make requests.
 The above example can also be written using a custom fetcher.